hardiksiloiya/Quad-Tree/README.md

 AND of the two images is computed.
 * void complement() : complement all the entries in the matrix.
 * void resize(int m): Change the size of the matrix to 2m × 2m.
 This is done as follows.
 If m ≥ n, replace each pixel of the original image by a 2m−n × 2m−n matrix with all values equal to the original pixel.
 If m < n, divide the matrix into 2m × 2m submatrices, each of size 2n−m ×2n−m, and replace each submatrix by a pixel whose value occurs more often in the submatrix.
 If equal, choose 1.
-* void extract(int x1, int y1, int m) : the new value is the 2m ×2m submatrix with rows from x1 to x1+2m − 1 and columns y1 to y1 + 2m − 1.
-It can be assumed that the submatrix is well-defined.